 Ernst Engel – Early Years

-Christian Lorenz Ernst Engel was born as the third eldest son of the wine merchant, cellar master and innkeeper George Bernhard Engel, who had his business in Annengasse 760 in the Wilsdruffer Vorstadt in Dresden, Germany.
+Christian Lorenz Ernst Engel was born as the third eldest son of the wine merchant, cellar master and innkeeper George Bernhard Engel, who had his business in Dresden, Germany.
 His mother Christiane Rosine née Möbius was the daughter of the miller Johann August Möbius in Gauernitz near Meissen.
 Ernst Engel studied at the Freiberg University of Mining and Technology, in Saxony, and on completing his curriculum traveled to England, France and Belgium.
 After the German revolutions of 1848 and 1849, Engel was attached to the royal commission in Saxony appointed to determine the relations between trade and labor.

 At the Statistical Department